Carmen Geutjes: Early life and education

 Geutjes had her first piano lessons at the age of five.
 She lives with her parents in Duisburg-South and is a student at Reinhard and Max Mannesmann Gymnasium.
 Since the age of ten, she has been studying piano at the Robert Schumann University of Music and Media in Duesseldorf in the class of Professor Paolo Giacometti.

 Career

 Geutjes has won national and international piano competitions, such as the first prize at the Steinway Piano Competition in Hamburg 2013, one year later the first prize in the International Piano Competition Maria Herrero in Spain.
 With her epoch-spanning program, in particular with the Carmen Variations of Horowitz, she became the winner of the 10th Bitburg Piano Competition 2018.

 Repertoire (selection)

-With her technical precision and her musical charisma Geutjes presents a demanding repertoire.
-She plays pieces by composers of all musical epochs, preferably extremely difficult works which only a few pianists have attempted to perform, such as Prokofiev's Toccata the "Carmen Variations" by Horowitz, The First Piano Concerto by Tchaikovsky and Petrushka by Stravinsky.
+Geutjes plays pieces by composers of all musical epochs, often extremely difficult works which only a few pianists have attempted to perform, such as Prokofiev's Toccata the "Carmen Variations" by Horowitz, The First Piano Concerto by Tchaikovsky and Petrushka by Stravinsky.